 Physical workouts come in varying intensities and the food we eat after a workout is equally important as the workout itself.
 On that note, today’s recipe is one for all aerobic athletes and yoga aficionados.
-Sometimes the simplest of foods are also the easiest to prepare and also nutritious and today’s recipe for Carrot Smoothie is one of those!
+Sometimes the simplest of foods are also the easiest to prepare and also nutritious and today’s recipe for Orange and Carrot Smoothie is one of those!
 It is a smoothie with one subtle change that you may not find in other recipes.

 Following the positive response I got for the Berry Banana Smoothie, I want to share more recipes that I prepare on a regular basis.
-This Carrot Smoothie is one that I prepare to drink after an hour-long walk or a run.
+This Carrot Orange Smoothie is one that I prepare to drink after an hour-long walk or a run.
 I have also had it after yoga sessions and the experience is always refreshing.

 I did a little bit of research into what really complements carrots to make it a post-workout smoothie and made some necessary changes!